 In this paper we point out that the long-run dynamics of labor-income risk crucially determine optimal risk-sharing rules.
-We show that, if labor income and dividends follow cointegrated processes, it may actually be optimal for a collective pension plan to take less stock market risk than one would take in the absence of intergenerational risk-sharing, instead of more.
-For all levels of labor-stock market cointegration within the parameter range reported by Benzoni et al. (2007) it turns out not to be optimal for the collective pension fund to smooth current shocks.
-Instead, the fund does the opposite: the funding level of the pension fund is less volatile than the level of retirement benefits.
+We show that, if stock and labor markets move together in the long run, it is no longer efficient to shift current risks onto future generations, because their human capital becomes correlated with current shocks.
+It may actually be optimal for a collective pension plan to take less stock market risk than one would take in the absence of intergenerational risk-sharing, instead of more.
+For all levels of labor-stock market cointegration within the parameter range reported by Benzoni et al. (2007) it turns out not to be optimal for the collective pension fund to shift current risks onto future generations.
 The policy of smoothing, which was optimal in absence of labor income risk, is replaced with a policy of - so to say - amplification.
+That is: the funding level of the pension fund is less volatile than the level of retirement benefits.
 By doing so, the collective fund optimally transfers risk from future generations to current generations, instead of the other way around.